stomp-js/stomp-js.github.io/_faqs/alternatives-stompjs-from-jeff-mesnil.md

 ---
-question: "stompjs from Jeff Mesnil"
+question: "How is it related to stompjs from Jeff Mesnil?"
-group: Alternatives
+group: Jeff Mesnil's stompjs
 priority: KAA
 ---